zlsys3/RETCHER/README.md

 somatic mutations, infers clonal evolution trees, and constructs phylogenetic trees based on the presence of mutations in samples.
 RETCHER provides a step-by-step mode for running from input files to all results, as well as a pipeline for quick execution.
-For more information about the algorithm, please refer to the following publications:

 ## Installation